 decides that the following Questions should be studied

 1 What is the variation of propagation effects for various periods of reference?

+2 What is the variation of propagation effects for any location in the world?

-2 What are the periods of reference to be specified for the formulation of risk parameters associated with the variation of propagation statistics?
+3 What are the periods of reference to be specified for the formulation of risk parameters associated with the variation of propagation statistics?